 (3) Every registered agricultural society may make by-laws for the regulation of matters of domestic or local concern.
 All by-laws so made, or any amendment thereof, shall be submitted to the Royal Agricultural Society for approval.
-Section 36 of the Interpretation Act 1918 3, shall not apply to by-laws made by registered agricultural societies under this subsection.
+Section 42 of the Interpretation Act 1984 2 shall not apply to by-laws made by registered agricultural societies under this subsection.

-[Section 6 amended by No. 23 of 1940 s.
+[Section 6 amended: No. 23 of 1940 s.
 2; No. 19 of 2010 s.
 51.]

 7. Regulations